jelc53/minigrep/README.md

 Standard output (`stdout`) is either written to file `> output.txt` or to console if output path omitted.
 Error messages (`stderr`) are always written to console.

+All contributions should follow a TDD approach.
 Before making any changes, run `cargo test` from the project root directory to ensure current tests are passing.